Kansas Social Work License Requirements

 Social Work Associations in Kansas

-- The Kansas School Social Worker Association – Promotes the advancement and support for school social workers to enhance child’s educational experience.
-The organization offers professional development and continuing education opportunities, advocating for the field, and connecting its members.
+- The Kansas School Social Worker Association (KSSWA): Promotes the practice of social work in educational environments and offers professional development and continuing education opportunities.

 Frequently Asked Questions